cgaspard/seemless/README.md

 seemless is a nodejs library that works in conjunction with restify to build client side apis to access objects as restfull web services

-Requires client side jQuery, and restify on the server.

 Sample Code app.js:

     var restify = require('restify');